vldasika/CS-Ingest/Dashboards/Action items.md

-The dashboard consists of following action items and you can drill down each section fordetailed information.
+The dashboard consists of following action items and you can drill down each section for detailed information.

 ## 1. Edit dashboard name
 This action allows you to edit the name of the dashboard.